Scope of Practice

 Why the UCC May Refer Out

 Some students’ needs or expectations may not fall within the Centers treatment model or scope of practice.
 When this occurs, staff assist students in getting connected to a community provider who can better meet their needs.
-Students and families may also utilize our community provider database to locate a provider in their area.
+Students and families may also utilize Thriving Campus to locate a provider in their area.

 The following list includes common issues, needs, or requested services that require treatment from a community provider.
 This list is not exhaustive, as there may be other individual situations that necessitate a referral.
 Individuals or their families are welcome to consult with a staff member about whether our services may meet their needs or inquire about community resources.